 Vivek Dahiya Gets Discharged From Hospital; Divyanka Tripathi Welcomes Hubby In A Special Way!

-It has to be recalled that Divyanka Tripathi and Vivek Dahiya celebrated their wedding anniversary on July 8 in the hospital as Vivek was hospitalised due to an intestinal infection and liver abyss.
+It has to be recalled that Divyanka Tripathi and Vivek Dahiya celebrated their wedding anniversary on July 8 in the hospital as Vivek was hospitalised due to an intestinal infection and liver abscess.
 Vivek's family surprised them by visiting him at the hospital with a lovely cake!
 Also, the couple backed out of anchoring Nach Baliye 9 due to Vivek's health issue.
 Good news is that the actor is back home!

 Vivek got discharged on their wedding anniversary day!
 Divyanka shared a picture on her Instagram story in which she was seen sitting on a sofa with Vivek beside.
 She had decked up the room with flowers and candles.